swatchtime/.github/profile/README.md

 #### Mathematical definition:

-If you prefer a compact mathematical form, the canonical formula can be written as:<br><br>
+If you prefer a compact mathematical form, the canonical formula can be written as:<br>

 ![Beat calculation formula](../img/formula.png)